Skip to content

 2. Create or Contribute to Your Emergency Fund

 Creating or contributing to your emergency fund is one of the best things you can do to protect your financial health.
 One of the main reasons people rack up high-interest credit card debt is because they don’t have enough funds to cover an emergency or an unexpected expense.
 Using your tax refund to jumpstart your emergency fund can save you from turning to expensive credit card debt as a last resort in the future.
-Most experts recommend having enough money in your emergency fund to cover at least 3 to 6 months' worth of living expenses.

 3. Put the Money Away in a Savings Account

-4. Put the Money Toward Your Retirement
+4. Put it Toward Your Retirement

 5. Spend it on Something You’ve Been Putting Off

+Have you been putting off car repairs?
+Need to fix a leaky pipe?
 Spending your tax refund money on something high on your priority list – something you need or use all the time – is a good investment.
-Oftentimes, money spent now can save you more in the long run.
-If you don’t fix that one thing that keeps acting up in your car or that minor leak in the roof, the problem can get worse and end up costing a lot more to fix than it would now.
+Often, money spent now can save you more in the long run.
+If you don’t fix that one thing that keeps acting up in your car or the minor leak in the roof, the problem can get worse and end up costing a lot more to fix than it would now.

 6. Pay it Forward